What are DHT & Bootstrap Nodes in CPUNK?

 How they support DNA-Messenger

 DNA-Messenger is designed so that messages do not depend on any single server.
-When one user sends a message to another:

 Operating a Bootstrap Node